10 Iron Uses in Everyday Life and in Human Body

 Compared to other metals, iron is cheaper and also more durable.
 It can withstand environmental wear and tear for a long duration.

-Even minute fences which can prevent insect entry into homes and building like mosquito mesh are also made of iron (steel)
+Even minute fences, which can prevent insect entry into homes and buildings like mosquito mesh, are also made of iron (steel)

 Furnaces